-Proposal Description of Proposal Board's Recommendation 1 To re-elect Kevin Lee as a director.
-FOR 2 To re-elect Jose Carlos Gutierrez-Ramos as a director.
-FOR 3 To ratify the appointment of PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.S. independent registered public accounting firm for the year ending December 31, 2021.
-FOR 4 To re-appoint PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.K. statutory auditors, to hold office until the conclusion of the next annual general meeting of shareholders.
-FOR 5 To authorize the Audit Committee to determine our U.K. statutory auditors' remuneration for the year ending December 31, 2021.
-FOR 6 To receive and adopt our U.K. statutory annual accounts and reports for the year ended December 31, 2020.
-FOR 7 To approve the directors' remuneration report for the year ended December 31, 2020 (excluding the directors' remuneration policy), which is set forth in Annex A to this proxy statement.
-FOR 8 To authorize the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £250,000.00.
-FOR 9 To empower the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £250,000.00 pursuant to the authorization in Resolution 8 as if U.K. statutory pre-emption rights did not apply.
+Proposal Description of Proposal Board's Recommendation 1 To re-elect Janice Bourque as a director.
+FOR 2 To re-elect Veronica Jordan as a director.
+FOR 3 To re-elect Sir Greg Winter as a director.
+FOR 4 To approve, on advisory basis, the compensation of our named executive officers.
+FOR 5 To ratify the appointment of PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.S. independent registered public accounting firm for the year ending December 31, 2023.
+FOR 6 To re-appoint PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.K. statutory auditors, to hold office until the conclusion of the next annual general meeting of shareholders.
+FOR 7 To authorize the Audit Committee to determine our U.K. statutory auditors' remuneration for the year ending December 31, 2023.
+FOR 8 To receive and adopt our U.K. statutory annual accounts and reports for the year ended December 31, 2022.
+FOR 9 To approve the director's remuneration report for the year ended December 31, 2022, which is set forth in Annex A to this proxy statement (excluding the directors' remuneration policy set out on pages A-3 to A-18 of the directors' remuneration report and referenced in Proposal 10).
+FOR 10 To approve the directors' remuneration policy, which is set out on pages A-3 to A-18 of Annex A to this proxy statement.
 FOR